unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Once you are in your fork of the repository, click on `.` on your keyboard.
 This will open a web editor where you can begin adding to, or editing, the documentation.
 ![Web Editor 1](img/dev-docs-web-editor-1.png)

 Once the editor loads, you will be greeted by 1️⃣ a preview of the project's README.txt.
-2️⃣ Click on the `docs` directory in the menu on the left, this will expand the directory.
+2️⃣ Click on the `docs` folder in the menu on the left, this will expand the folder.
 To confirm that you are working in the right branch 3️⃣️ it will say `main` in the bottom left of the editor.
+Also ensure that you are in 4️⃣ the `Explorer` tab of the web editor.
 ![Web Editor 2](img/dev-docs-web-editor-2.png)

-Once you have expanded the `docs` directory, 1️⃣ click on the `src` directory.
-All subdirectories within the `src` directory contain the files that become the documentation.
-Each subdirectory contains an `index.md` file that is required for the building of the documentation and static site.
-If you add a new subdirectory into any directory it must also contain a populated `index.md` file.
+Once you have expanded the `docs` folder, 1️⃣ click on the `src` folder.
+All subfolders within the `src` folder contain the files that become the documentation.
+Each subfolder contains an `index.md` file that is required for the building of the documentation and static site.
+If you add a new subfolder into any folder it must also contain a populated `index.md` file, this will be further explained in the **Creating new files** section.
 ![Wed Editor 3](img/dev-docs-web-editor-3.png)

 Once you have chosen which section of documentation you would like to edit (e.g. user/guide/index.md), click on the file and it will open in the web editor.
 ![Web Editor 4](img/dev-docs-web-editor-4.png)

 Once you have the file open, you can start adding to the documentation using [Markdown](https://www.markdownguide.org/) syntax.
-If you need to add images to your documentation, add them to the relative `img` subdirectories following the naming conventions set out in the `naming-convention.README` within the `img` subdirectories (e.g. images for the *User Guide* would be added to the 1️⃣ `user/guide/img/` subdirectory).
+If you need to add images to your documentation, add them to the relative `img` subfolders following the naming conventions set out in the `naming-convention.README` within the `img` subfolders (e.g. images for the *User Guide* would be added to the 1️⃣ `user/guide/img/` subfolder).
+**Hint:** *click on the `naming-convention.README` file to view it and, in turn, read the naming conventions*
 ![Web Editor 5](img/dev-docs-web-editor-5.png)

-When you have completed making additions to (or editing) the documentation, 1️⃣ click on the source control tab then 2️⃣ click on the `plus` symbol next to the changes you are finished with to stage them, 3️⃣️ add a commit message that is associated with the work you have done, and the 4️⃣ Click on `Commit & Push`
+When you have completed making additions to (or editing) the documentation, 1️⃣ click on the source control tab then 2️⃣ click on the `plus` symbol next to the changes you are finished with to stage them, 3️⃣️ add a commit message that is associated with the work you have done, and then 4️⃣ Click on `Commit & Push`
 ![Web Editor 6](img/dev-docs-web-editor-6.png)

 Once you have committed your changes, 1️⃣ Click on the burger menu and then 2️⃣ click on `Go To Repository`